 - Italian Sausage Egg Bake with Spinach and Tomatoes

-What to serve these with for dinner:
+What to serve with these potatoes for dinner:

 - Bacon Wrapped Ranch Chicken